 Average Weather in Klamath Falls Oregon, United States

-In Klamath Falls, the summers are warm, dry, and mostly clear and the winters are chilly and mostly cloudy.
+In Klamath Falls, the summers are warm, dry, and mostly clear and the winters are very cold and mostly cloudy.
 Over the course of the year, the temperature typically varies from 22°F to 85°F and is rarely below 8°F or above 93°F.

 The cold season lasts for 3.4 months, from November 15 to February 26, with an average daily high temperature below 47°F. The coldest day of the year is December 23, with an average low of 22°F and high of 37°F.